Arnaud-Nauwynck/Arnaud-Nauwynck.github.io/_posts/2016-11-09-gitrepo-to-neo4j.markdown

 It is fun to code, at least more fun that playing stupid video games, like many students I know...

-More seriously, at work there are complex reporting tools trying to check informations between SVN/GIT and Jira, and then between Jira and a deployment tools...
+More seriously, at work there are complex reporting tools trying to check informations between SVN/GIT and Jira, and then between Jira and a deployment tool (XLDeploy from XebiaLabs)...

-One of the  goals is to check that a developped feature as specified in a Jira Issue, is deployed on developments/Tests/prods environments.
+some One of the  goals is to check that a developped feature as specified in a Jira Issue, is deployed on Developments/Tests/Prod environments.
 <BR/>

 Internally, a top level Jira feature request has many corresponding Jira sub-issues per deployable components, which corresponds to many GIT commits (the Jira issue id is mandatory in the git commits message ..).
 Then jenkins builds are linked to Git commits, and produce deployable versions... which are deployed using the deployment tool...